 Nothing beats a great down jacket, whether it’s for causal use or tearing around the backcountry.
-Below we break down the best down jackets of 2017-2018, including the top down sweaters, ultralights, and winter down jackets.
+This cozy insulation type offers the best warmth-to-weight ratio on the market, and also compresses more easily than synthetics for easy stowage.
+Below are the top down jackets of 2017-2018, including down sweaters, ultralights, and winter weight models.
 You’ll find a healthy range of options from budget picks to specialized alpine pieces for the most discerning outdoorspeople.
-For further guidance, our down jacket buying advice offers helpful information on the features that matter: warmth, weight, shell fabrics, and more.
-We’ve also created a comparison table to bring it all together.
-The images of the jackets are for the men’s versions, but we’ve included links to the women’s versions as well.
+For further guidance on warmth, weight, shell fabrics, and more, see our buying advice below the picks.
+We’ve also created a handy comparison table to help bring it all together.

 Weight: 10.8 oz.

 What we like: Effective insulation design and premium feel.

 What we don’t: Slim fit isn't for everyone.